Undergraduate Admissions

 All newly admitted undergraduate transfer students are required to attend one of the summer Transfer Orientation sessions prior to the start of their first term.
 Sessions are designed specifically for transfer students to learn about life at Carolina.

-The transition process continues when students arrive to campus with a variety of programs and events during Weeks of Welcome (fall semester) and Winter Welcome (January).
+The transition process continues when students arrive on campus with a variety of programs and events during Weeks of Welcome in the fall semester and Winter Welcome in January.

 The University of North Carolina at Chapel Hill: Admissions Policy

-3. When at any time the number of qualified applicants for admission exceeds the number of persons who can be admitted and enrolled (as determined by the criteria specified in section 2 above), those to be offered admission shall be selected on the basis of:
+- When at any time the number of qualified applicants for admission exceeds the number of persons who can be admitted and enrolled (as determined by the criteria specified in item 2b), those to be offered admission shall be selected on the basis of:

 Provided that the criteria set forth hereinafter are met, this policy of competitive admissions shall not prevent the admission of selected applicants:

-1. who give evidence of possessing special talents for University programs requiring such special talents,
+- who give evidence of possessing special talents for University programs requiring such special talents, or

-2. whose admission is designed to help achieve variety within the total number of students admitted and enrolled, or
+- whose admission is designed to help achieve variety within the total number of students admitted and enrolled.

 In seeking variety within the total number of students admitted and enrolled, the University shall affirm its commitment to achieve excellence, to provide for the leadership of the educational, governmental, scientific, business, humanistic, artistic, and professional institutions of the state and nation, and to enrich the lives of all the people of North Carolina.